-Affiliated programs.
 Students register for affiliated studies (A S) when they participate in study abroad programs offered by organizations and institutions with which the University has an affiliation agreement.
 Students enrolled in affiliated studies pay a fee of \$400 per semester and are considered full-time students by the University.

 After a student takes part in a program offered under an affiliation agreement, University faculty members in the appropriate academic units review the student's work to identify the equivalent University courses.
 Courses and grades appear on the student's academic record, but they are not included in the University grade point average.
-In some circumstances, affiliated studies credit is treated as resident credit; more information is given in the general requirements for graduation in chapter 1 of the undergraduate catalog.
+In some circumstances, affiliated studies credit is treated as resident credit; more information is given in the General Requirements for Graduation (http://catalog.utexas.edu/undergraduate/the-university/graduation/general-requirements) in the Undergraduate Catalog.